Hydraulic Pumps Market Size and Share

 Hydraulic Pumps Market Analysis by Mordor Intelligence

-The hydraulic pumps market size is estimated at USD 13.9 billion in 2025 and is forecast to climb to USD 18.34 billion by 2030, advancing at a 5.70% CAGR.
+The hydraulic pumps market size was valued at USD 13.9 billion in 2025 and estimated to grow from USD 14.64 billion in 2026 to reach USD 18.99 billion by 2031, at a CAGR of 5.35% during the forecast period (2026-2031).
 Robust demand for high-capacity fluid-power equipment in construction, renewable energy, and automated manufacturing keeps the market on a steady expansion path.
 Infrastructure renewal programmes in China and India, combined with process-industry upgrades in the European Union and North America, continue to anchor baseline demand.
 Energy transition investments are unlocking new opportunities in wind-turbine pitch and yaw systems, hydrogen electrolyser compression modules, and grid-scale battery storage cooling circuits.
 Manufacturers are responding with higher-efficiency piston pump designs, intelligent control packages, and remanufacturing services that align with circular-economy mandates.
 Competition remains moderate, with global leaders reinforcing digital portfolios while regional suppliers target cost-sensitive applications.
 [1]European Commission, “Circular Economy Action Plan,” ec.europa.eu

 Key Report Takeaways